 We have several other questions that need to be answered, but we will stop for now.
 As we prepare for the next lesson, think about this question: “How long was the agreement supposed to last?”

-1 The word “patriarch” means FATHER and it was used to refer to the head of a family, usually the oldest living male.
+1 The word “patriarch” means FATHER-RULER.
+It referred to the head of a family, usually the oldest living male.
 During the earliest portion of the Old Testament, God would speak to the people of a certain family through these Patriarchs.

 2 The word for “covenant” or “agreement” in the Greek language is DIATHEKE (pronounced dē-ă-thā΄-kā) and is the same word used to represent someone’s last will and testament.
 A WILL is a nothing more than a special kind of agreement.